Sweet Dog

 2

-In the very first days, avoid leaving the bowl and toys lying around: he doesn't know the home yet and can quickly start guarding what he has.
+In the very first days, don't leave the bowl and the toys lying around: he doesn't know the house yet, and he can quickly start guarding what he has.

 3